VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

    * Once the association is done on the Basic-Interface view level, we will bring up the level to Consumption view along with the             associations wheich were done in Basic-Interface View.
  - **Step-5**
    * Maintain the required annotations in the MDE level to beautify your front-end part of the application and to add additional readable      features.
+ - **Step-6**
+   *Exposing our application to the outside world through Service Definition and Binding as a V2 or V4 OData service.